Supervisor FAQ

 Keep in mind performance review time can be as stressful for the staff member as it is for the manager.
 Selecting a location that is neutral and casual can ease any apprehension either party may have.

-Supervisor: during the meeting
+Supervisor: During the Meeting

 HR has compiled several resources for you to review in preparation for meetings that may be more difficult than others.
-Additional resources:

 Share with the staff member that their signature indicates they have read it and participated in the discussions, but does not necessarily imply agreement so signing is acceptable.